nclaes/tmasp/README.md

 3) Extract Boolean_datasets.zip in the same folder.
 Select the dataset from /Boolean_datasets and put the file path into search.c in lines 28 and 45 for training and testing dataset respectively.

 4) Comment and uncomment the following depending on the dataset under consideration in files UserSetup.h and UserSetup2.h.
 For example, below the configuration represents setting for MNIST, Fashion MNIST and Kuzushiji-MNIST which have 784 features, 10 classes, 60k training samples and 10k testing samples.
+While the configurations for CIFAR2 and KWS6 are commented out.

 CIFAR2: